 Contribution Description - Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer contribution rates for all public employees be actuarially determined on an annual basis and shall be effective on July 1 following notice of a change in rate.
 The total plan contributions are determined through CalPERS' annual actuarial valuation process.
-For public agency cost-sharing plans covered by either the Miscellaneous or Safety risk pools, the Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
-The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-District contributions to the pension plan during the years ended June 30, 2022 and 2021,were \$182,498 and \$153,540, respectively.
+The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
+District contributions to the pension plan during the years ended June 30, 2023 and 2022 were \$171,455 and \$182,498, respectively.